How to Add Governance to Custom AI Agents

 How Cordum governs Custom Agents

-Integrate via CAP v2
+Integrate via the CAP v2 protocol

 // Go SDK